 Authorized user vs. joint account holder: What’s the difference?

 Typically, the person who opens a credit card account is the only one authorized to use it.
-This person is generally known as the primary cardholder, and he or she is legally responsible to pay off all debts on the account.
+This person is generally known as the primary cardholder, and they are legally responsible to pay off all debts on the account.

 Let’s look at two other types of credit card users and see how they differ.

 Being an authorized user means you can use someone else’s credit card in your name.
 In a literal sense, you are “authorized” to make purchases with the card.
 Oftentimes, an authorized user may be a spouse or a dependent in high school or college.

 Heads up: Authorized users usually don’t have all the privileges of the primary cardholder.
 You probably won’t be able to make changes to the account, like requesting a credit limit increase or adding more authorized users.